By

 - Go to A&E or call 999 for an ambulance.

-- If you're in halls, you can still contact us using the details above in this instance, but don't let it delay you from seeking medical help.
+- Don't delay from seeking medical help.
 Going to see a doctor, nurse, or paramedic must be your priority.

 What to do